tc39/notes/meetings/2016-05/may-24.md

 ??: Also the webkit remote inspector exists, so streaming of debug is possible.

-MS: Shadow chicken is invoked when remote inspector is connected, not familiar with developer tools internals though.
+MLS: Shadow chicken is invoked when remote inspector is connected, not familiar with developer tools internals though.
 An alternative is to turn off tail call to debug.

 YK: Disabling PTC is not an option as you'll then not catch errors at the end of a long TC.

-MS: We don't think that debugging issues are a show stopper, we can do it with tools open.
+MLS: We don't think that debugging issues are a show stopper, we can do it with tools open.

 JM: if we find concerns with dropping frames, then we can compile away the tail call for that code.